sabrinatkk/lesson-github-pages/README.md

 We want your workshops to be the best they can be.
 We believe in a dynamic teaching style that engages the audience.
 To achieve this, here are a few guidelines for leading a study group session.
+We use the term "tool" below, but this can as well be a programming language as it can be a software package.

 ## Checklist (tl;dr)

+* [ ] Design lesson to last approximately one hour
+* [ ] Explain the motivation for using this tool
+* [ ] Code along as opposed to code lecturing
+* [ ] Try not to be too domain-specific
+* [ ] Include a few challenge problems (2-3)
+* [ ] Keep toolbox as simple as possible
+* [ ] Publish the lesson notes online for others to use
-* [ ] Testing checkbox
+* [ ] Publish screencast online

-## The Longer Version
+## Checklist (--verbose)

-### 1. Design the lesson for a one-hour time slot
+### 1. Design lesson to last approximately one hour

-It's hard to time a hands-on lesson because it depends on your audience and their preferred pace.
-Your best bet is to plan to cover the basics within an hour at a slow pace, but have some extra optional material at the end if things go faster than expected.
-Importantly, if you do not get through everything, it's okay.
-It's better that you leave stuff out than rush through the material.
-Your notes will (hopefully) be published, so people can learn in their own time afterwards.

-### 2. Ensure the topic is of general interest

-This study group is for scientific programmers.
-Hence, the audience members will come from diverse backgrounds.
-Your lesson should take this into account and not be too domain- specific.
-Of course, you can use your own data for demonstration purposes, but try to keep the problems you are trying to solve with your programming tool to those of general interest.
+While it's hard to time a hands-on lesson, try to design it such that it lasts approximately one hour.
+Importantly, if you don't get through everything, it's okay.
+It's better to leave stuff out and allow the audience to look up your lesson notes afterwards, if need be.
+If you speed through the end, you'll lose your audience and they won't appreciate as much the value of the tool you're presenting.

+### 2. Try not to be too domain-specific

+We welcome scientific programmers from all fields.
+Accordingly, your lesson shouldn't be too domain-specific.
+It's okay to use your own data as part of the demonstration, but be sure to highlight the value of the tool for other contexts as well.

-### 3. Start of with the motivation for what you are teaching
+### 3. Explain the motivation for using this tool

-What problem can the tool you are teaching solve?
-Why is that tool ideal for solving that problem?
-Spending 2-5 minutes on the motivation for learning the tool and setting up the problem is essential to engage your learners.
+Which problems does your tool solve?
+What differentiates the tool you're demonstrating from alternatives?
+What is it good at?
+What is it not so good at?
+Spending some time on the motivation for learning about this new tool and setting up the problem is essential for engaging your audience.
+It provides them with a context for an otherwise unfamiliar "thing".

-### 4. No lecture slides, just live demos

-It's much more engaging if you demonstrate the code you're presenting as opposed to just lecturing.
-It ensures that your audience can follow you as you go along.
-Also, please send the organizers the data files your audience will need to follow along with you ahead of the session you are leading.
+### 4. Code along as opposed to code lecturing

+Demonstrating a tool as a code along is much more enjoyable than reading code off of slides.
+It ensures that every one feels like they're on the same boat.
+And when they attain some milestone during the session, they get to feel that sense of achievement that is absent from code lectures.
+So, be sure to circulate any lesson notes and especially data that will be used in the lesson beforehand.

-### 5. Include some challenge questions
+### 5. Include a few challenge problems (2-3)

-One easy way to test if your audience is understanding what you're demonstrating is to provide them with challenge questions.
-It allows you to make sure everyone is on the same page and help out those who are having trouble.
-And who doesn't enjoy the rush of dopamine when you get something to work?

-### 6. Use the Sticky Note Method™

-We're not gonna lie about this: this idea is straight-up taken from Software Carpentry's book, because it works!
-The organizers will be providing each audience member with two differently coloured sticky notes.
-One will signify "I'm good!", while the other will signal "Help!"
-During challenge questions, this will allow those who raised the "I'm good" flag to help each other out.
-Collaboration is key!
+While it might be easy to code along mindlessly by copying the presenter, challenge problems allow the audience to take some time to synthesize what they've just learned and apply it in some useful way.
+Furthermore, it gives a chance for yourself and helpers to swoop in and help out anyone who got stuck at a certain point.
+Finally, why would we take away the opportunity for the audience to experience that rush of dopamine when you get something to work?

+### 6. Keep toolbox as simple as possible

+It might be tempting to show off more than one tool during the demonstration.
+In fact, it's probably more representative of what happens in practice.
+However, with every new tool that's introduced in a lesson, there's a significant burden in terms of cognitive load put upon the audience.
+This distracts from the tool that's being demonstrated.
+Hence, we recommend that you restrict your toolbox to the strict necessary to do your tool justice.

-### 7. Share the love!
-(And the notes)
+### 7. Publish the lesson notes online for others to use

-As we've said, we're all about collaboration.
-This includes sharing your lesson notes.
-Not only does this permit study group members to refer back to the lesson, but it also allows others (here or elsewhere) to give the lesson themselves.
+If you're reading off this template, you're already off to a good start.
+Ideally, you can fork this repository and add your notes and data.
+By having your lesson hosted online (_e.g._ like GitHub), it allows two things to happen: the audience have a resource they can revisit later when they wish to use the tool you demonstrated, and others can use and build off of your work when leading their own session.
+We're firm believers in collaboration!

+### 8. Publish screencast online

+Due to scheduling, some people won't be able to make it to your session, despite wanting to.
+In some cases, they physically can't make it, and a live screencast would benefit them.
+In other cases, they're busy, but would like to watch the lesson when they get the time.
+Posting the screencast somewhere online enables this.
+We've included instructions below on how to set up Google Hangouts On Air, which makes live screencasting rather painless.

 ## How to Screencast a Study Group Session